clehner/sip-thing/README.md

 # sip thing

-This is a thing to assist with sending text messages and phone calls from your computer.
+This is a thing to assist with using text messages and phone calls from your computer.
 It is intended sortof as a Google Voice replacement.
+It doesn't store messages anywhere but routes them through email.

 You can pick some combination of these services to use:
 - [Twilio](https://www.twilio.com/): incoming calls and texts
 - [CallWithUs](https://www.callwithus.com/): outgoing calls and texts
 - [Plivo](https://www.callwithus.com/): outgoing calls; incoming and outgoing texts

-Basic approach:
+## Basic outline

 - SMS &harr; email
 - Voice &harr; SIP
+- Voicemail &rarr; email

 ## Features